okurka12/ipk_proj1/README.md

 **Note:** I again typed `reply ok is ok` into netcat and, like expected, last line of the netcat output was `bYe`.
 Also, there are 3 file descriptors open at exit, which is expected.
-These are standart input, error and output.
+These are standard input, error and output.
 These are usually not closed, depending on the C runtime configuration.

 ## Bibliography